 After you select an event for removal, a dialog box confirms your choice.
 In this dialog box, you can specify that other deletions occur without confirmation.
 If you prevent the confirmation dialog box from appearing, you can reenable it at any time by typing at the command prompt:

 You can control the level of diagnostic action for unused events in the Diagnostics > Stateflow pane of the Model Configuration Parameters dialog box.
-For more information, see the documentation for the Unused data, events, messages, and functions diagnostic.
+For more information, see the documentation for the Unused data, events, messages, and functions (Simulink) diagnostic.